-Index Ventures partner Shardul Shah sits down with Gatsby CEO & co-founder Kyle Mathews.
-They discuss the creation of Gatsby, how customers are using the platform today, and what’s coming next.
+Index Ventures partner Shardul Shah sits down with Gatsby CEO & Co-founder Kyle Mathews.
+Together they discuss the creation of Gatsby, how customers are using the platform today, and what’s coming next.

 My cousin is a millennial front-end developer.
 He immigrated from India to Indiana during high school, pursued an education in computer science, and, incredibly, found himself delighted to login to work at a really large company.
 I’ve found that delight he’s experiencing extremely rare to come across.
 We’ve all felt the pressure from office politics, the burden of bureaucracy, the moments of stall, and the stress that bubbles over from what might be going on at home.
 My cousin claimed that his joy was anchored in a sense of belonging, the opportunity to continuously learn, and feeling empowered to make decisions.
 To be honest, my first embarrassingly cynical thought was that his happiness was a hollow box gift-wrapped in naivety with a ribbon of youth.
 The good news is that I discovered that I was totally wrong.
 And in big part, I have Gatsby, a team building an industry-defining business, to thank for renewing my optimism.
 Allow me to explain.